Skip to content

 add_connection_args(parser, connections=(("tcp", "rtu"),))

-A None framer means the backend default (and is required for TLS).
-The parser it produces is read back by connect_from_args, so the two always stay in step.
+A None framer means the backend default (and is required for TLS). connect_from_args reads the parser this produces, so the two always stay in step.

 conn = await connect_from_args(args, message_spacing=0.1)

 Wrap connection.for_unit(id) in a CountingUnit before handing it to a component.
-Its reads attribute then tallies every block read the update issued — a quick sanity check that your ranges and max_gap are collapsing fields into as few Modbus round-trips as the plan allows.
-It implements ModbusUnit in full, so it drops in wherever one is expected with no cast:
+Its reads attribute then tallies every block read the update issued.
+That is a quick sanity check that your readable ranges and max_gap collapse fields into as few Modbus round-trips as the plan allows.
+It implements ModbusUnit in full, so it drops in wherever one is expected, with no cast:

 counting = CountingUnit(conn.for_unit(args.unit))